SLOW-MOTION CAR CRASH

 Slow-Motion Car Crash, a death ritual written in oil and sheet metal.

 The ritualization of the car crash is common.
 We find this spectacle at the racetrack, movie theater, and arena.
-At the racetrack, we sit safely in the audience watching as an honored few test and touch the edge of the envelope; death and destruction near at any moment, knowing at some point, they will lose their hold and be thrown completely into chaos.
+At the racetrack, we sit safely in the audience, watching as an honored few test and touch the edge of the envelope; death and destruction near at any moment, knowing at some point, they will lose their hold and be thrown completely into chaos.
 We see in films where again and again cars are flung off cliffs, smashed into each other, and set ablaze.
 We see it at the arena where cars are set against each other in combat.
-We slow down when we see it on the highway, stretching our bodies and compromising our safety, to catch a glimpse of the carnage.
+We slow down when we see it on the highway, stretching our bodies and compromising our safety to glimpse the carnage.
 It is the transformation of highly organized material into disorder.
 We find ourselves mesmerized again and again.

 ARTEFACT